jfmengels/elm-review/README.md

 npm install -g elm-review
 ```

-Also, you can try the online version [here](https://elm-review.now.sh), where you can copy-paste your source code and see the review errors.
+You can also try [the online version here](https://elm-review.now.sh), where you can copy-paste your source code and see the review errors.

 ## Configuration

-Configuration is done via an Elm file.
-The benefit of having the configuration written in Elm, is having nicer error messages when there is a misconfiguration, potential auto-completion, and more explicit rule locations (no need for some magic to find the rules defined by a package for instance).
-Since the rules are written in Elm, they are publishable on the Elm package registry, and writing them should be more accessible than if it was written in a different language.
+Rules are configured in the `ReviewConfig.elm` file:

 ```elm
 module ReviewConfig exposing (config)